 The mission of the Office of Student Affairs on all campuses is to provide academic support and career guidance for medical students, and to do so in a supportive environment that enables students to have a positive experience at TTUHSC School of Medicine.
-The goal of each office is for every medical student to be successful and to develop professional skills and personal relationships that will last a lifetime.
+The goal of this office is to assist all medical students with being successful and developing professional skills and personal relationships that will last a lifetime.
 As student advocates, the Student Affairs staff work to ensure that the rights of students are protected and that all students are treated fairly.